 From 2008 to 2010, we recruited from 30 abortion facilities around the country—from Maine to Washington, Texas to Minnesota—to select about 1,000 women who sought abortions, some who received abortions because they presented for care under the gestational limit of the clinic and some who were “turned away” and carried to term because they were past the gestational limit.

-Our skilled research assistants interviewed participants by phone over a period of five years, ending in December 2015.
+Research assistants interviewed participants by phone over a period of five years, ending in January 2016.
 The interviews were wide-ranging, covering topics from physical and mental health to employment and educational attainment to relationship status and contraceptive use to emotions about pregnancy and abortion.
 We conducted nearly 8,000 interviews over the course of the project, and the stories that women shared with us about their lives are fascinating.

 The success of the Turnaway Study inspired ANSIRH researchers to collaborate with colleagues around the world to launch the Global Turnaway Studies, designed to adapt the innovative study design for use in different cultural, legal and socioeconomic contexts.

-The Turnaway Study would not have been possible without the contributions of past staff members, Interviewers Mattie Boehler-Tatman, Janine Carpenter, Jana Carrey, Undine Darney, Ivette Gomez, Selena Phipps, Claire Schreiber, and Danielle Sinkford; and Project Coordinators Debbie Nguyen, Elisette Weiss and Michaela Ferrari.
-Sandy Stonesifer also contributed early project management, and John Neuhaus and Jay Fraser provided statistical consulting and data management, respectively.
+The Turnaway Study would not have been possible without the hardworking and dedicated staff.
+Rana Barar directed the study for ten years.
+Heather Gould conducted qualitative interviews and research management.
+Sandy Stonesifer and Jasmine Powell directed the study at the very beginning and end.
+Interviewers include Mattie Boehler-Tatman, Janine Carpenter, Jana Carrey, Undine Darney, Ivette Gomez, C. Emily Hendrick, Selena Phipps, Brenly Rowland, Claire Schreiber, and Danielle Sinkford.
+Debbie Nguyen, Elisette Weiss and Michaela Ferrari coordinated the study.
+John Neuhaus and Chuck McCulloch provided statistical consulting and Jay Fraser provided data management.